 - Proper sizing for optimal efficiency

-- Insulation upgrades were beneficial
+- Insulation upgrades where they help

 - Draft optimization for reduced fuel consumption

-- Innovative damper systems for improved control
+- Modern damper systems for better control

 Air Quality Considerations